Bio

 MY OTHER LIFE

 I spent much of my youth at The New England Conservatory of Music, studying the piano and music theory, performing in a children’s choir, and occasionally appearing in operas in the Conservatory’s Jordan Hall (when they needed a kid).
 Elsewhere, I performed in plays and musicals, organized a ragtime band, sang in an a cappella group, and accompanied other singers and musicians on various stages.
 Longing to re-experience some of the pure joy of creation and performance, a few years ago, I helped organize a seven-voice a cappella group in which I performed and arranged (check out one of my arrangements, “Some Kind of Wonderful,” at the link below) and hosted a weekly blues jam, where I got to perform with some great local talent (“Use Me Up” and “Steamroller Blues,” below).
 Though I’d been booking music for our local farmers market and a restaurant for many years, in late 2015, I went all in and created Fugitive Productions (FugitiveProductions.com).
-Since then, I’ve produced more than 300 music, comedy, and storytelling events, and sold nearly 25,000 tickets to happy patrons, in a half dozen towns west of Boston.
+Since then, I’ve produced more than 350 music, comedy, and storytelling events, and sold more than 25,000 tickets to happy patrons, in a half dozen towns west of Boston.
 Occasionally, I get to sit in on the keyboard with a performer, including the legendary players Joe Bargar and Johnny Blue Horn (listen below).
 If you live in the Greater Boston area or are visiting, check out my calendar (fgtiv.com/calendar) and try to make it out to a show!